Contracts in Nickel

 { IsFoo = std.contract.from_predicate ((==) "foo") }

-Here is an example of a port number contract:
+Here is another example of a port number contract:

 {